 Heliotrope flowers attract butterflies and hummingbirds and flowers right up until frost.
 The flowers are very dark purple but the photo looks much lighter.

-Heliotrope prefers an organically rich, well-draining, moist soil.
+Heliotrope prefers organically rich, well-draining, moist soil.
 They like a sunny location but appreciate afternoon shade in hot summer climates.

 They are treated as an annual in mid-Missouri but are perennial in USDA zones 10-11.